sandstorm-io/sandstorm/docs/administering/sandcats-https.md

 providers.
 This process will typically require visiting the Google and GitHub websites.

-Once you click **Save** at the bottom of the login configuration page, you should sign in however you normally sign in, perhaps with a Google or GitHub account, by clicking **Sign in**.

 **Congratulations!** You're now using HTTPS, also known as SSL and TLS.

 ### Technical details